-The paper-based UDWPE will be given eight times during the academic year.
+The paper-based UDWPE will be given seven times during the 2018-19 academic year.
 A limited number of computer-based UDWPE test sessions will be offered (please see Question #19 for more information).
 Registration closes when capacity has been reached.
 Students will register and pay for the exam online, and when finished, they will print their Admission Ticket which will give them important information regarding when and where to report for the test.
 You must print and bring this Admission Ticket with you on the day of the exam.
 Check Important Dates for this year’s schedule.

 Please be aware that identification is required for admission to the test: